kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 #### How to provide your own **Custom** instancetypes and preferences

-Just create some `VirtualMachinClusterInstancetype` and/or some `VirtualMachineClusterPreference` (custer-wide resources) in the KubeVirt infrastructure cluster and you are can use them to template your VMs.
+Just create some `VirtualMachinClusterInstancetype` and/or some `VirtualMachineClusterPreference` (cluster-wide resources) in the KubeVirt infrastructure cluster and you are can use them to template your VMs.

 ---